Off grid passive design house that complies with a living building challenge.

 Location: Lilydale, Victoria, Australia

-Due to the suitable orientation and high thermal mass of used materials, the house operates in thermal equilibrium where its energy losses is equal to energy gained.
-High level operable windows capture winter sun and create cooling currents in summer, meanwhile aerated concrete with vacuum insulated panels helps to keep heat during the winter.
-In order to reduce summer temperatures and improve comfort, the west façade of the house is incorporated with sun shades and thick insulation boards.
+Due to the suitable orientation and high thermal mass of used materials, the house operates in thermal equilibrium where its energy losses are equal to the energy gained.
+High-level operable windows capture the winter sun and create cooling currents in summer, meanwhile aerated concrete with vacuum insulated panels helps to keep heat during the winter.
+In order to reduce summer temperatures and improve comfort, the west façade of the house is incorporated with sunshades and thick insulation boards.

 The project uses sustainability as a form of moral beauty and explores the aesthetics governed by environmental conditions and scientific innovations.